-Another sub-family of $f$-DP is Gaussian DP (GDP).
-We say that $M$ satisfies $\mu$-GDP if it satisfies $G_\mu$-DP, where $G_\mu = T(N(0,1),N(\mu,1))$.Besides offering the intuitive appeal of being defined in terms of shifted Gaussians, GDP also has a number of useful technical properties: the family $G_\mu$-DP is closed under group privacy and composition, and these operations commute under $G_\mu$-DP.
-Furthermore, \citet{dong2022gaussian} established a ``central limit theorem for composition,'' which showed that under mild conditions the composition of many DP mechanisms asymptotically satisfies $\mu$-GDP for some $\mu$.
+Another sub-family of $f$-DP is Gaussian-DP (GDP).
+We say that $M$ satisfies $\mu$-GDP if it satisfies $G_\mu$-DP, where $G_\mu = T(N(0,1),N(\mu,1))$.
+Besides offering the intuitive appeal of being defined in terms of shifted Gaussians, GDP also has a number of useful technical properties: the family $G_\mu$-DP is closed under group privacy and composition, and these operations commute under $G_\mu$-DP.
+Furthermore, \citet{dong2022gaussian} established a ``central limit theorem for composition,'' which shows that under mild conditions the composition of many DP mechanisms asymptotically satisfies $\mu$-GDP for some $\mu$.

 For a symmetric tradeoff function $f$, denote by $c_f$ the unique value such that $f(1-c_f)=c_f$, which can be visualized as the intersection of $f$ with the line $1-\alpha$.
 The value $c_f$ is a central concept to many of the results in this paper; we highlight a few basic properties here.